bbatsov/batsov.com/_posts/2024-02-22-asciidoc-language-specification.md

 AsciiDoc.py, but after the original project stagnated, the Ruby implementation [AsciiDoctor](https://asciidoctor.org) became the most popular processor and eventually it kind of became the AsciiDoc standard.[^2] For many years in my mind AsciiDoc and AsciiDoctor were essentially the same thing.
-Still, it was never "The Standard".
+Still, AsciiDoctor was never "The Standard", at least not officially.
 As noted in the specification proposal:

 > The specification for the AsciiDoc language will include an open source
 > specification document, which defines required and optional API definitions,